 The ADA works closely with lawmakers, business leaders, and others to promote tax policies that will help small dental practices succeed and encourage others to enter the profession.

-- Maintain the tax deduction for investments in new dental equipment and property (i.e., section 179 deduction).
+- Maintaining the tax deduction for investments in new dental equipment and property (i.e., section 179 deduction).

-- Ensure small dental practices can leverage the tax benefits associated with the cash method of accounting.
+- Ensuring small dental practices can leverage the tax benefits associated with the cash method of accounting.

-- Eliminate the estate tax, which significantly impacts family owned dental practices.
+- Eliminating the estate tax, which significantly impacts family owned dental practices.

-- Prevent the double taxation of dentists as both individuals and small business owners (i.e., pass-through status).
+- Preventing the double taxation of dentists as both individuals and small business owners (i.e., pass-through status).

-- Repeal the medical device tax paid by manufacturers, importers, and producers of certain dental devices.
+- Repealing the medical device tax paid by manufacturers, importers, and producers of certain dental devices.